 Note: Do not attempt to download the .dll file from any external website and replace it.
 The source isn’t approved and they may contain malware.
 Follow the methods listed below.

 The api-ms-win-crt-runtime-l1-1-0.dll is an essential file for the Windows Operating System.
 If api-ms-win-crt-runtime-l1-1-0.dll is missing, you won’t be able to launch games as explained in the introduction.
-In order to replace the missing file, we can download the whole redistributable package and install it.
+To replace the missing file, we can download the whole redistributable package and install it.
 Do note that you should always avoid downloading .dll files from the internet from non-official websites.
 They may be infected with malware and virus and can infect your computer easily.

 - Click the Download button after selecting the language.

 - Select “vredist_x64.exe” and press Next.
 Soon after the download will commence.
-Save the file in an accessible location and run the exe file.
+Save the file in an accessible location and run the file.

 - After the installation is complete, restart your computer and check if the problem is solved.